metahkg/metahkg/README.md

 # Metahkg

-This is the monorepo for metahkg.
+This is the polyrepo of metahkg.

 stable: [metahkg.org](https://metahkg.org)